openstack-archive/anvil/HACKING.md

 ## Tests

-Currently we do not have any tests (WIP) but in the future these can be ran by the following command:
+To run our limited set of tests (WIP) use the following command:

     ./run_tests.sh